 - How to enable your machine for Azure development by installing the Azure SDK.

-- How to create a Visual Studio ASP.NET MVC 4 project and publish it to an Azure Web Site.
+- How to create a Visual Studio ASP.NET web project and deploy it to an Azure Web Site.

 The following illustration shows the completed application:

 To start, set up your development environment by installing the Azure SDK for .NET.

 To install the SDK, click the link below.
 This tutorial requires Visual Studio 2013.
 If you don't have Visual Studio installed, Visual Studio Express for Web will be installed along with the SDK.

 Note: Depending on how many of the SDK dependencies you already have on your machine, installing the SDK could take a long time, from several minutes to a half hour or more.

 When you are prompted to run or save the installation executable, click Run.